catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

 > Probes were mounted on microdrives that were advanced to CA1 pyramidal layer in small increments over 5 to 8 days, while depth distribution of LFPs (SPW-R events and theta oscillations) and unit firing were used to identify CA1 pyramidal layer.
 After implantation, all animals were housed individually

+### LFP
+> .
+Electrophysiological data were acquired using an Intan RHD2000 system (Intan Technologies LLC) digitized with 30 kHz rate.
+The wide-band signal was downsampled to 1.25 kHz and used as the LFP signa

+The LFP sampling rate should be 1.25 KhZ

+### Optogenetics
+> we recorded and probed large numbers of CA1 pyramidal neurons simultaneously in freely moving calcium/calmodulin–dependent protein kinase II alpha (CamKIIα) -Cre::Ai32 mice

 ### Intracellular recording